Frequently Asked Questions

 A: Conference registration is available on the Best Buddies Leadership Conference registration site; the deadline to register is June 15, 2018.
 Each attendee must first select their registration type (general registration, board members, or conference staff); they will then will be prompted to select the specific track they will be attending (ambassadors, colleges, high schools, jobs, or middle schools).
 In addition to completing the registration, attendees must also complete their consent form which appears on the screen immediately following the registration form.

 Q: When is the registration deadline?

 A: All attendees must register no later than June 15, 2018.
 Attendees participating in the ambassador or jobs tracks will need to first complete an application for their training, which is due May 1; after the application has been approved, the ambassador or jobs track attendee must register by the deadline of June 15, 2018.

 Q: What if I miss the registration and payment deadlines?

-A: For the safety and logistical planning purposes of conference, registration will close on June 1, 2017.
+A: For the safety and logistical planning purposes of conference, registration will close on June 15, 2018.
 All interested attendees must meet this deadline and work closely with Best Buddies staff to ensure their registration is complete by this date.
-Any additional registrant who registers AFTER the June 1 will be responsible for a late registration fee; please visit the conference fees page for more information on late registration and fees.
+Any additional registrant who registers AFTER June 15 will be responsible for a late registration fee; please visit the conference fees page for more information on late registration and fees.